hjwp/Book-TDD-Web-Dev-Python/workshops/intermediate_workshop_notes.md

 Tips:

+* you'll probably need a foreign key from lists to the user model
 * `request.user` will be available if user is logged in
 * `request.user.is_authenticated()` is False if user is not logged in
 * `list.get_absolute_url()` will give you a url you can use in an <a> tag for the lists page